semap/RxViewModel-Android/README.md

  - [An example of fragments](examples/fragment) (with Navigation component from Android Architecture Components)

-# Advanced topic - ActionExecuteionMode
+# Advanced topic - ActionExecutionMode
-By default, all the actions are executed in parallel, but you can override a viewModel functions to custom it.
+Each action in ViewModel will become a observable of reducers.
+By default, those observables are executed in parallel, but you can override a viewModel functions to custom it.
 ```
 open fun executeMode(action: A): ActionExecutionMode {
-    return ParallelDefault
+    return ActionExecutionMode.ParallelDefault
 }
 ```
 The return value can be one of below.